cri-o/cri-o/docs/crio.8.md

 **--uid-mappings**="": Specify the UID mappings to use for user namespace

 **--version, -v**: Print the version

+**--conmon-env**="": environment variable list for the conmon process, used for passing necessary environment variables to conmon or the runtime (default: "PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin")

+**--container-attach-socket-dir**="": path to directory for container attach sockets (default: "/var/run/crio")

+**--container-exits-dir**="": path to directory in which container exit files are written to by conmon (default: "/var/run/crio/exits")

+**--ctr-stop-timeout**="": the minimal amount of time in seconds to wait before issuing a timeout regarding the proper termination of the container (default: 0)

+**--grpc-max-recv-msg-size**="": maximum grpc receive message size in bytes (default: 16 * 1024 * 1024)

+**--grpc-max-send-msg-size**="": maximum grpc receive message size (default: 16 * 1024 * 1024)

+**--host-ip**="": host IP considered as the primary IP to use by CRI-O for things such as host network IP (default: "")

+**--manage-network-ns-lifecycle**: determines whether we pin and remove network namespace and manage its lifecycle (default: false)

+**--no-pivot**: if true, the runtime will not use `pivot_root`, but instead use `MS_MOVE` (default: false)

+**--stream-enable-tls**: enable encrypted TLS transport of the stream server (default: false)

+**--stream-tls-ca**="": path to the x509 CA(s) file used to verify and authenticate client communication with the encrypted stream.
+This file can change and CRI-O will automatically pick up the changes within 5 minutes (default: "")

+**--stream-tls-cert**="": path to the x509 certificate file used to serve the encrypted stream.
+This file can change and CRI-O will automatically pick up the changes within 5 minutes (default: "")

+**--stream-tls-key**="": path to the key file used to serve the encrypted stream.
+This file can change and CRI-O will automatically pick up the changes within 5 minutes (default: "")

 # COMMANDS
 CRI-O's default command is to start the daemon.
 However, it currently offers a